GervieMacahia/focus-reading.lua/README.md

 When you toggle it, KOReader reloads the book automatically and tries to restore your reading position near where you left off.

-How to use
+**How to use**

-Put the patch file in koreader/patches.
+1. Put the patch file in koreader/patches.
-Restart KOReader.
+2. Restart KOReader.
-Open a supported book.
+3. Open a supported book.
-Open the book menu.
+4. Open the book menu.
-Go to Typography.
+5. Go to Typography.
-Find Focus Reading below Font.
+6. Find Focus Reading options below Font.
-Choose Bionic Reading, Guided Dots, or both.
+7.Choose Bionic Reading, Guided Dots, or both.

-Notes
+**Notes**
 Works on supported text books only.
 Bionic Reading changes word emphasis.
 Guided Dots adds visual markers to help guide your eyes.